Accounting and Finance

 If a model timeline of an international student’s academic career could be drawn, it would closely resemble Wenran’s list of achievements at Iowa.
 From hardworking student to club leader to peer mentor, she has broken through the language barrier to not only succeed personally, but to assist others in their success here.

 Originally from Nanchang in southeast China, Wenran chose the University of Iowa for its high quality business program and the strong network of support for international students.
 Coming to Iowa with no prior experience in the US, she decided early on to step out of her comfort zone.

 She took her own advice to heart and quickly got involved in student organizations at Tippie and the University, serving as Chair of Finance for the Financial Management Association, Orientation Leader for International Student Orientation, and as an Honors Peer Advisor for the Honors Program.
 But she wasn’t done there.

 She also held group tutoring sessions for Statistics for Business students through the University’s tutoring service.
 This led to the unique opportunity to serve as an undergraduate Teaching Assistant for the Financial Accounting and Reporting course, where she assisted the faculty member in preparing course assignments, coordinating graders, and holding additional tutoring sessions outside of class.

 Wenran’s leadership and service on campus led to her being named as one of Tippie’s “21 under 21” for 2012.

-“A degree from Tippie gave me a solid understanding of the accounting industry, pointed me in the right direction for my career, and prepared me to stay confident and competitive.
-An education from Tippie also helped me build a global vision.
+“A degree from Tippie gave me a solid understanding of the accounting industry, pointed me in the right direction for my career, and prepared me to stay confident and competitive," said Xie.
+"An education from Tippie also helped me build a global vision.
 I share Tippie’s belief that business connects people, a belief I personally tested in summer 2013 in the Netherlands.”